vaginessa/CameraOCRTranslate/README.md

 - Week 2:
 - [x] Continue working on OCR and try to get it done by this week.
 - [ ] Update the listview to recyclerview
-- [ ] fetch the data in a dynamic way
+- [x] fetch the data in a dynamic way

-# Sprint 2 plan
-- Week 3:
-- [ ] Make camera scan same like oxford dictionary

-# Sprint 3 Plan:
+# Sprint 2 - 3 Plan:
 ### TODOS

 - [ ] ripple effect when bottom navigation is switched ( see google play store view pager tab)